Joe Marullo Insurance & Retirement Services

-Administration fees and distribution costs: Many variable annuities charge a fee for administrative expenses.
+Administration fees and distribution costs: Many variable annuities charge administrative expenses.
 These fees can range from .15% to .40% of your total account value, and these fees are in addition to other fees in your contract.

 Market Volatility: Variable annuity subaccounts can be subject to the volatility and the whims of the stock market.

 Additional Compensation to the Broker/Salesperson: Salespeople who sell variable annuities will continue to receive annual compensation from your variable annuity.
 This compensation is subtracted you’re your account value.

 Death Benefits can Contain Tax Liability: Any accumulated value in your variable annuity over and above the total of the deposits is fully taxable as ordinary income.
 This tax is passed on to your heirs.
 Make sure you fully understand the tax implications of a variable annuity.